wirt-ee/wirt-ee.github.io/docs/logbook/wallaby-to-xena/index.md

 4. The keystone DB check burns 105 seconds and dies; the galera TLS setup is the reason, and the workaround in the notes is honest about its blast radius: `keystone_galera_use_ssl: false` fixed keystone, **but placement failed with the same DB connection error**, so the whole `galera_use_ssl: false` was set instead.
 The check itself was fine — the connection was not.

 5. The apt state on the api containers was a museum: the dead eu.ceph.com pacific repo, an Ubuntu Cloud Archive entry skipping i386, and — the note's own "wtf" — an attempted **ceph downgrade** while installing cinder packages.
 The fix is a single ceph repo (`download.ceph.com/debian-pacific`) and `ceph_stable_release: pacific` pinned in `user_variables.yml` so the playbooks stop improvising.
-This is the incident that ended the estate's trust in playbook-managed package state — the moment behind the takeover told in [the trail](../openstack-trail/index.md): before this run, openstack-ansible's playbooks decided versions on their own.
-After it, nothing on this estate was installed without a pin with a human's name on it.
+This is the incident that ended the environment's trust in playbook-managed package state — the moment behind the takeover told in [the trail](../openstack-trail/index.md): before this run, openstack-ansible's playbooks decided versions on their own.
+After it, nothing on this environment was installed without a pin with a human's name on it.

 7. Two cinder-volume services from 2020, `rbd:` backends on hosts long gone, `XXX` in the service list since January that year — and the new api refuses to boot while they exist: